nmbell/powdrgit/help/Set-GitRepo.md

 ```
 ## Move to a non-existent repository ##

-PS C:\> $GitRepoPath = 'C:\PowdrgitExamples\MyToolbox;C:\PowdrgitExamples\Project1' # to ensure the repository paths are defined
+PS C:\> $Powdrgit.Path = 'C:\PowdrgitExamples\MyToolbox;C:\PowdrgitExamples\Project1' # to ensure the repository paths are defined
+PS C:\> $Powdrgit.ShowWarnings = $true # to ensure warnings are visible
-PS C:\> Set-GitRepo -RepoName NonExistentRepo
+PS C:\> Set-GitRepo -Repo NonExistentRepo
 WARNING: [Set-GitRepo]Repository 'NonExistentRepo' not found.
-Check the repository directory has been added to the $GitRepoPath module variable.
+Check the repository directory exists and has been added to the $Powdrgit.Path module variable.
-PS C:\>

 # The current location (reflected in the prompt) did not change.
 ```